Thermodynamics of Einstein-Euler-Heisenberg Black Holes with Thermal Fluctuations and Nonlinear Electromagnetic Fields: Introduction

 \section{Introduction}

 Toward the end of the mid-19th century, the theory of classical electrodynamics was constructed by James Clerk Maxwell \cite{maxwell1865viii}, through which Faraday's experimental discoveries were explained via the unification of electricity and magnetism.
-Maxwell's equations combined with preceding and subsequent work carried out by numerous scientists eventually led to the establishment of classical field theory.
+Maxwell's equations combined with preceding and subsequent work carried out by numerous scientists eventually resulted in the establishment of classical field theory.
+It is worth noting that electrodynamic theories in curved spacetime have been extensively examined by various authors, leading to the successful explanation of several novel physical phenomena.
+Notably, a foundational contribution by Rainich \cite{rainich1925electrodynamics} explores the role of electrodynamics within the context of general relativity.
+Furthermore, in the seminal work of Misner and Wheeler on geometrodynamics \cite{misner1957classical}, the Einstein-Maxwell equations are formulated as a fundamental Lagrangian framework in which particles are interpreted as geons.
+In both studies, black hole solutions are investigated as part of the broader theoretical structure.
 However, despite all the beauty and predictions offered by the theory, Maxwell's equations seemed to remain insufficient in explaining the Sauter-Schwinger effect \cite{sauter1931verhalten,schwinger1951gauge} observed almost a century later, which briefly refers to the formation of particle-antiparticle pairs in vacuum in the presence of a strong electric field.
-This phenomenon can be considered as an extension of Dirac's relativistic quantum theory of the electron \cite{dirac1928quantum} giving birth to further pioneering developments in both theoretical and experimental physics. \\
+This phenomenon can be considered as an extension of Dirac's relativistic quantum theory of the electron \cite{dirac1928quantum} giving birth to further pioneering developments in both theoretical and experimental physics.\\